-- Small Honors sections of General Education classes that allow students more contact with faculty, and the opportunity to pursue both greater intellectual depth and risk-taking
+- Small honors-level sections of general education classes that allow students more contact with faculty, and the opportunity to pursue both greater intellectual depth and risk-taking,

-- Group experiences such as field trips and participation in campus cultural events
+- Experiential learning opportunities such as field trips and participation in campus cultural events,

-- Individualized independent capstone with a faculty member in the student’s major, supervised by an Honors thesis committee
+- Individualized independent capstone project with a faculty member in the student’s major, supervised by an honors thesis committee, and

-Our Program is a fusion of academic achievement, socialization, and building community relationships.
-Social bonding is a crucial aspect of developing as young professionals; giving back to the community and forming social networks, as well as focusing on academic achievement plays an essential role in becoming a well-round and active citizen.
+Our program is a fusion of academic achievement, socialization, and building community relationships.
+Social bonding is a crucial aspect of developing as young professionals; and giving back to the community and forming social networks, as well as focusing on academic achievement play an essential role in becoming a well-round and active citizen.

-Students in the top 10% of their high school class, or whose combined SAT scores are at least 1200, are automatically invited to apply to the Honors program.
-Also, students already on campus may direct questions or concerns, and submit an application for admission to Dr. Clarissa M. Uttley, Chair of University Honors (email@example.com).
+Students in the top 10 percent of their high school class, or whose combined SAT scores are at least 1200, are automatically invited to apply to the Honors program.
+Also, students already on campus may direct questions or concerns, and submit an application for admission to Dr. Clarissa M. Uttley, chair of University Honors.

 Completing the Program

-- Participate in at least one community service project or cultural event every semester, and discuss their experience on the Honors Mahara page.
+- Participate in at least one community service project or cultural event every semester, and discuss their experience on the Honors Mahara page, and

-- Defend their Honors Capstone Project before a 3 person Honors Thesis Committee
+- Defend their honors capstone project before the Honors Thesis Committee

 Departmental Honors opportunities